Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Ron, Harry…where's Draco?
 Is he coming?"
 Harry let out an irritated groan.
 Hermione frowned.
 "What?"

 "Harry's still in denial, love."

 "Who's in denial?"
 A curious Seamus Finnegan joined them, plonking himself directly across from Harry.
-He was followed almost instantly by Dean Thomas and Luna who somehow managed to squeeze themselves in beside him.
+He was followed almost instantly by Dean Thomas and Luna, arriving almost all at once, who somehow managed to squeeze themselves in.